jzabroski/Home-1/proposed/2021/PackProjectReferences.md

 #### Clarification of Corner Cases

-1. Create a nuget package that depends on private libraries, i.e. libraries that are needed at runtime, but should not be exposed as a nuget package.
+##### Corner Case 1: Create a nuget package that depends on private libraries, i.e. libraries that are needed at runtime, but should not be exposed as a nuget package.

 [Is there a good way for the NuGet package to import the dependencies that the Project had?](https://github.com/NuGet/Home/issues/3891#issuecomment-382867751)
 Say Project A depends on Project B, but Project B depends on NuGet Package 1 and Nuget Package 2.